mitsuhiko/lucumr/2019/7/29/dependency-scaling.rst

 So clearly dependencies are something we do not want to get rid of.
 But we also need to live with the downsides they bring.

+..
+[2] The thread on twitter with various different view points on this issue can be found here: https://twitter.com/pcwalton/status/1155881388106821632

 The Goal: Auditing
 ------------------